EthanRBrown/arrayset.js/README.md

 ## Notes

+- arrayset is now an ESM-only library; if you need CommonJS, use version 1.0.11 (versions 1.0.12 and 1.0.13 are broken).
+No, you won't have TypeScript types, but...you should really be using ESM!
 - arrayset will not itself introduce duplicates with any of its operations; however, it will not police the arrays you provide to remove duplicates.
 - arrayset does not guarantee the order of elements after set operations.
 - arrayset does not check arguments; make sure you're using it correctly!